Florida Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 SMMC LTC Program benefits include adult day care, in-home skilled nursing care, medical equipment, transportation and personal care assistance with the Activities of Daily Living (mobility, bathing, dressing, eating, toileting).
 These benefits are made available depending on each individual’s needs and circumstances.
 Benefits will be delivered through a single plan from a managed care organization (MCO) and its network of healthcare providers.
 However, some of the non-medical benefits, like personal care and housekeeping, can be consumer-directed.
 This means the SMMC LTC program participant can hire providers of their choice for those benefits, including spouses and adult children.

-Unlike Nursing Home Medicaid, Florida’s SMMC LTC Program is not an entitlement.
+Prepare to Wait: Unlike Nursing Home Medicaid, Florida’s SMMC LTC Program is not an entitlement.
 Remember, entitlement means guaranteed by law.
-Instead, the SMCC LTC Program has a large but limited number of enrollment spots (107,875 as of 2023), and once those spots are full additional applicants will be placed on a waitlist.
+Instead, the SMCC LTC Program has a large but limited number of enrollment spots (approximately 116,200 as of 2024).
+Once those spots are full additional applicants will be placed on a waitlist.
 The SMMC LTC waitlist is managed by the Department of Elder Affairs (DOEA) and the Aging and Disability Resource Centers.
-Each month DOEA releases individuals from the waitlist based on their medical needs and frailty.
+The waitlist is prioritized based on the applicants’ medical needs and frailty.

 The SMMC Program has two other parts that are not specifically relevant to seniors – Managed Medical Assistance (MMA) and Dental.
 Those programs are not covered in this article.